-Ringing in the ear, or tinnitus, is a widespread condition that affects an estimated 50 million Americans.
+Ringing in the ear, or tinnitus, is a widespread condition that affects an estimated 50 million Americans, including many in North Texas.
 Some people describe it as a hissing, roaring, whooshing or buzzing sound instead of ringing.
 It may be sporadic or constant, and is a symptom of an underlying condition rather than a disease itself.
 There are many factors that can cause tinnitus.

 What Are the Causes of Tinnitus?